jnvsor/screencap/README.md

 * **capture**
   Video input size as described [in the avconv documentation](http://libav.org/avconv.html#Video-Options).
 Exact width/height: `1920x1080` or keyword: `hd1080`
 * **scale**
-  Scale filter options as descriped [in the avconv documentation](http://libav.org/avconv.html#scale-1).
+  Scale filter options as described [in the avconv documentation](http://libav.org/avconv.html#scale-1).
 When an option is set to -1 the aspect ratio is maintained (So the default of `w=-1:h=720` scales the video to 720 pixels high while maintaining aspect ratio)

-  Scaling the video down is not a CPU neccesity as a modern gaming system (Or steam machine) can record 1080p @ 30fps on a single core, however the file size at 720p is already 700Mb per minute and I personally like to keep my original footage.
+  Scaling the video down is not a CPU necessity as a modern gaming system (Or steam machine) can record 1080p @ 30fps on a single core, however the file size at 720p is already 700Mb per minute and I personally like to keep my original footage.

   Output size is automatically scaled to even width/height to keep encoders happy.
 * **preset**
   Which libx264 recording preset to use.
 These should be delivered with avconv and `lossless_ultrafast` has never steered me wrong.
-(Those of you with rediculous machines may want to up the thread count and lower the encoding speed to produce smaller file sizes at the cost of CPU time)
+(Those of you with ridiculous machines may want to up the thread count and lower the encoding speed to produce smaller file sizes at the cost of CPU time)
 * **codec_v**
   The video codec to use (Note that the presets delivered with avconv only work with libx264, so you may have to write your own and store it in `~/.avconv` if you plan on using a different encoder)
 * **audioinput**